Food & Drinks Wine Travel

 If you like the idea of road-tripping in France, consider this Route des Grands Crus road trip from Beaune to Dijon or vice-versa.
 The Route des Grands Crus in Burgundy is one of the most famous wine trails in France.

 The wine of Burgundy is extremely complex and, therefore, often very expensive.
 Luckily, you can also find very affordable, quality wines here as well.
-The region of Burgundy has some excellent French white wines (made from chardonnay), French red wines (made from pinot noir), and some great sparkling wines and rosés as well.
+The region of Burgundy has some excellent French white wines (made from chardonnay), French red wines (made from Pinot Noir), and some great sparkling wines and rosés as well.

 TIP: while touring the area, don’t miss the beautiful villages of the Burgundy Wine Region